Gudbrand1/frontend-dev-test-light-and-wonder/README.md

 Light and Wonder Frontend Test Raphael Bier

+(I was unable to send the project ZIP by mail, because it contained .js files)

 ### `npm install`